cyberark/ansible-conjur-collection/CONTRIBUTING.md

 For general contribution and community guidelines, please see the [community repo](https://github.com/cyberark/community).

-## Pull Request Workflow

-Currently, this repository is source-available and not open to contributions.
-Please continue to follow this repository for updates and open-source availability

 ## Releasing

 From a clean instance of master, perform the following actions to release a new version